 Unfortunately not.
-The layout of the new Istanbul Airport is not very user-friendly either.
+The layout of the new Istanbul Airport is not very user-friendly.

-There is one huge terminal working at the moment (the other should be ready in 2025) and the transportation between the piers (there are seven of them) has to be done by feet.
+There is only one huge terminal working at the moment (the other should be ready in 2025) and the transportation between the piers (there are seven of them) need to be done by feet.

 No train nor flying cars, pure walking or running (depend on how late you are).